apecloud/kubeblocks/docs/developer_docs/integration/multi-component.md

                 format: $(POD_FQDN):9559    # Optional, specify value format
 ```

-- Specify the component that is being referenced to as nebula-metad.
+- Specify the component that is being referenced to as `nebula-metad`.
-- The name of the injected environment variable is NEBULA_METAD_SVC.
+- The name of the injected environment variable is `NEBULA_METAD_SVC`.
-- The value type of the variable is HeadlessServiceRef.
+- The value type of the variable is `HeadlessServiceRef`.
   - It indicates that the value comes from the FQDN of all Pods of the referenced component, and multiple values are connected with , by default.
   - If the default FQDN format does not meet your needs, customize the format through format (as shown in Line 9).